thuml/iTransformer/README.md

 ```

 ## Main Result of Multivariate Forecasting
-We evaluate the iTransformer on six challenging multivariate forecasting benchmarks and the server load of Alipay online transaction prediction (generally hundreds of variates).
+We evaluate the iTransformer on six challenging multivariate forecasting benchmarks and the server load of Alipay online transaction prediction (**generally hundreds of variates**, denoted as *Dim*).

 <p align="center">
 <img src="./figures/datasets.png" alt="" align=center />